 Credit usage is also an important factor, and it’s one of the few that you may be able to quickly change to improve (or hurt) your credit health.

 The amount you owe on installment loans — such as a personal loan, mortgage, auto loan or student loan — is part of the equation.
-However, even more important is your current credit utilization rate.
+But even more important is your current credit utilization rate.

 Your utilization rate is the ratio between the total balance you owe and your total credit limit on all your revolving accounts (credit cards and lines of credit).
 A lower utilization rate is better for your credit scores.
 Maxing out your credit cards or leaving part of your balance unpaid can hurt your scores by increasing your utilization rate.

-Sarah Davies, senior vice president of analytics, research and product management at VantageScore®, says that for VantageScore® credit scores, your overall utilization rate is more important than the utilization rate on an individual account.
+Sarah Davies, senior vice president of analytics, research and product management at VantageScore, says that for VantageScore® credit scores, your overall utilization rate is more important than the utilization rate on an individual account.

-However, utilization rates on individual accounts can also affect your credit scores.
+But utilization rates on individual accounts can also affect your credit scores.
 This means you should pay attention to not just your overall credit utilization, but also the utilization on individual credit cards.
 Having a lot of accounts with balances might indicate that you’re a riskier bet for a lender.

 Keep in mind that you can pay your bill in full each month and still appear to have a high utilization rate.
-The calculation uses the balance that your credit card issuers report to the bureaus, often around the time it sends you your monthly statement.
+The calculation uses the balance that your credit card issuers report to the credit bureaus, often around the time it sends you your monthly statement.
 You may have to make early payments throughout your billing cycle if you want to use a lot of credit and maintain a low utilization rate.